Moscow and Kiev trade accusations; U.S. warns Russia against escalation

 Ukraine accused Russia of sending soldiers and weapons to help separatist rebels in eastern Ukraine launch a new offensive in a conflict that has killed more than 4,000 people.
 Russia warned Kiev that any resumption of hostilities against the separatists would be catastrophic for Ukraine.

-Increasing violence, truce violations and reports of unmarked armed convoys travelling from the direction of the Russian border have aroused fears that a shaky Sept.
+Increasing violence, truce violations and reports of unmarked armed convoys traveling from the direction of the Russian border have aroused fears that a shaky Sept.
 5 truce could collapse.

 "(The collapse of the ceasefire) must not be allowed ...
 It would be catastrophic for the situation in Ukraine," said Russian Foreign Ministry spokesman Alexander Lukashevich.

-The Organisation for Security and Cooperation in Europe, which is monitoring the ceasefire, has reported columns of unmarked soldiers and tanks in Ukraine, travelling away from the Russian border.
+The Organisation for Security and Cooperation in Europe, which is monitoring the ceasefire, has reported columns of unmarked soldiers and tanks in Ukraine, traveling away from the Russian border.

-A Reuters reporter saw a 50-vehicle column travelling toward the rebel stronghold of Donetsk in eastern Ukraine on Tuesday armed with rocket launchers and artillery guns.
+A Reuters reporter saw a 50-vehicle column traveling toward the rebel stronghold of Donetsk in eastern Ukraine on Tuesday armed with rocket launchers and artillery guns.

 Fresh shelling rocked Donetsk.
 It was unclear who was shooting or whether it came from the city's airport, where Ukrainian troops and rebels are fighting for control despite the truce.